memelissa/cse15l-lab-reports/lab-report-2-week-4.md

 ## Code Change 1: Multiple Links in the Same Line

-A issue we encountered within
+A issue

 ### Code Change Diff from Github Screenshot:
 ![Muliple Links](multi.png)

-## Code Change 2: Broken Links
+## Code Change 2: File With No Link

+Another problem we accounted for occured when a test file did not contain any properly formated links.
+In this case, the failure-inducing input was a file that simply contained no links.
+Therefore, the symptom presented is a StringIndexOutofBoundsException

 Another problem we encountered occured when the program was unable to read a broken link.
 The failure-inducing input consisted of a link that was incorrectly formatted and/or was not an actual working link.